Fatah–Hamas conflict: Involvement of US, Israel and Arab states

 Several sources speak of considerable involvement by the United States, Israel and Arab states, after Hamas in 2006 announced the formation of its own security service, the Executive Force, which was denounced by Mahmoud Abbas as unconstitutional.
 The Presidential Guard of Mahmoud Abbas was enlarged and equipped, and its members trained by the US, Egypt and Jordan.
 Also, a PLC council member for Hamas, Anwar Zaboun, believes that ″Mohammed Dahlan had a big plan to remove the roots of Hamas, the resistance, in Gaza and the West Bank″.

 According to the IISS, the June 2007 escalation was triggered by Hamas' conviction that the PA's Presidential Guard, loyal to Mahmoud Abbas, was being positioned to take control of Gaza.
 The US had helped build up the Presidential Guard to 3,500 men since August 2006.
 The US committed $59 million for training and non-lethal equipment for the Presidential Guard, and persuaded Arab allies to fund the purchase of further weapons.
 Israel, too, allowed light arms to flow to members of the Presidential Guard.
 Jordan and Egypt hosted at least two battalions for training.

-Timeline
+Rise of tensions

-March 2006 to December 2006: rise of tensions
+March to December 2006

 Following the elections, Hamas announced the formation of its own security service, the Executive Force, appointing Jamal abu Samhadana, a prominent militant, at its head.
 Abbas had denounced the move as unconstitutional, saying that only the Palestinian president could command armed forces.

 The period from March to December 2006 was marked by tensions when Palestinian Authority commanders affiliated to Fatah refused to take orders from the Hamas-led Palestinian Authority government.
 Tensions further grew between the two Palestinian factions after they failed to reach a deal to share government power.